UnderscoreOfficial/Special-Character-Word-Gen/README.md

 ### Use Case

-The goal of this was to solve a very niche use case I had were I wanted to practice typing special characters but, at best I only could find random ascii characters.
-I wanted to still retain some semblance of words while injecting the characters I wanted to learn in and next to those words leading to this project.
+The goal of this was to solve a very niche use case I had were I wanted to practice typing special characters but at best I only could find random ascii characters.
+I wanted to still retain some semblance of words while injecting the characters I wanted to learn into and around normal words which lead to this project.

-Aside from the uneventful name this script will take a random word from wordlist.txt randomly pick either 2 or 3 passes, each pass consisting of randomly picking a length to split the word and adding a random character from a array of characters, finally adding each of these words to a final string that will be printed out and optionally automatically copied to your clipboard.
+Aside from the uneventful name this script will take a random word from wordlist.txt randomly pick either 2 or 3 passes, each pass consisting of randomly picking a length to split the word and adding a random character from a array of characters, finally adding each of these words to a final string that will be printed out and optionally, automatically copied to your clipboard.

 ### Setup